 Aluminum Wiring in Residential Properties: Hazards & Remedies

-According to the Consumer Product Safety Commission (CPSC) a home with aluminum wiring is more likely to experience a fire.
+According to the Consumer Product Safety Commission (CPSC) a home with solid core aluminum wiring is more likely to experience a fire.
+Multi-strand aluminum wiring does not have the same issues and does not need replacing.
 The following information is provided to help you and your electrician make a final decision about the priority for repair.
 The following information is excerpted from a Consumer Product Safety Commission (CPSC) publication about aluminum wire.
-Some graphics were omitted to speed loading however the full article is available as a PDF download.
+Some graphics were omitted to speed loading.

 The consensus of what repair should be done to homes with aluminum wire is varied.
 Most homes with aluminum in Washington do not meet the CPSC recommendations.
 We have found most homes to have been “pig tailed” or adjoined with wire connectors and as you will see that is not a CPSC recommended repair method.